SwethaG123/CodeAlpha_My-portfolio-site/README.md

-It is a simple portfolio site
+It is a simple portfolio site.
+This site dispate about the owner like skills ,exerperience etc